Thinking About A New AC Installation? Here’s What You Should Know

 - Making sure the condensate drain lines properly so you don’t end up with a flooded attic.

 This is the part where we have to toot our own horn a bit.
-At Airwayz Air Duct and Insulation in Jacksonville, Florida, we’ve seen the aftermath of too many DIY and “handyman special” installs.
+At Airwayz Air Duct Services in Jacksonville, Florida, we’ve seen the aftermath of too many DIY and “handyman special” installs.
 It’s not pretty.
 A proper installation is a technical craft, and it’s what we’ve built our reputation on.

 The Supporting Cast: Don’t Forget the Ducts and Insulation